The DASH diet is shown to not only reduce blood pressure but also protect against osteoporosis, heart disease, stroke

 What does it include?

 The DASH diet promotes the consumption of foods that are high in protein, fibre, potassium, calcium, and magnesium such as:

 - whole grains

 - low-fat dairy

 It also limits the consumption of saturated fat, sugar, and salt, though it isn't specifically a low sodium diet.
 The DASH diet also puts a focus on portion size and ensuring the individual gets the right amount of nutrients.

 Though not designed as a weight loss program, this is also often observed due to the consumption of healthier foods.
-More detail on the composition of the DASH diet can be found here.
+Find out more about the composition of the DASH diet.

 How effective is the DASH diet?